List of Saint Seiya films: Legend of Sanctuary (2014)

 Saint Seiya: Legend of Sanctuary (聖闘士星矢 レジェンド・オブ・サンクチュアリ, Seinto Seiya Rejendo Obu Sankuchuari), is the sixth anime film of the franchise.
 The movie was directed by Keiichi Sato and produced by Toei Animation.
 It premiered on June 21, 2014 in Japan.

-Saori Kido, a teenager with strange powers who was raised by Mitsumasa Kido, pretending to be her grandfather.
+Saori Kido, a beautiful teenager with strange powers who was raised by Mitsumasa Kido, pretending to be her grandfather.
 As she heads to the airport with her butler Tokumaru Tatsumi, she learns from him that she is Athena's reincarnation and what fate awaits her.
 It is then that she is attacked by Saints.
-But Seiya, accompanied by Shiryu, Hyoga and Shun intervene to save her.
-A few hours later, Aiolia, Aioros' brother, confronts Seiya and his companions.
-After recovering Aiolos' armor, he invites them to meet the Pope with Saori.
-She and her four saints are joined by Shun's brother Ikki.
+But Pegasus Seiya, accompanied by Dragon Shiryu, Cygnus Hyoga and Andromeda Shun intervene to save her.
+A few hours later, Leo Aiolia, Aioros' younger brother, confronts Seiya and his companions.
+After recovering Aiolos' gold armor, he invites them to meet the Pope with Saori.
+She and her four Bronze Saints are joined by Shun' older brother Phoenix Ikki.
 They invade the sanctuary.
-But time is running out: before leaving, Saori was hit in the chest by a knight sent by the Pope.
+But time is running out: before leaving, Saori was hit in the chest by a Saint sent by the Pope.
 A mysterious evil makes her suffer and slowly ends her life span.
 Seiya, Shiryu, Hyoga, Shun and Ikki must then go through the houses of the twelve Gold Saints to access the Pope's room so that Saori's life is saved and that she officially becomes Athena.

 Knights of the Zodiac: The Beginning (2023)

 In 2016, Toei Animation announced that a live-action Saint Seiya film was in development.
 A few months after the announcement it was revealed that Tomasz Bagiński would be directing.
 The official title of the film is Saint Seiya: Knights of the Zodiac.
-In 2021, The Hollywood Reporter revealed that the film will star Mackenyu as Seiya, Madison Iseman as Sienna, Sean Bean as Alman Kiddo, and Diego Tinoco as a man hired to kill the vulnerable goddess.
+In 2021, The Hollywood Reporter revealed that the film will star Mackenyu as Seiya/Pegasus, Madison Iseman as Sienna Kiddo/Athena, Sean Bean as Alman Kiddo, and Diego Tinoco as Nero/Phoenix, a man hired to kill the vulnerable goddess.
 Famke Janssen, Nick Stahl and Mark Dacascos are also cast in the film.
-The film will be released in 2023.
+The film was released on April 28, 2023.